fronchetti/egm-for-abb-robots/WPF-Example/README.md

-# Example of desktop application to control ABB robots
+#  Using Windows Presentation Foundation (WPF) to control ABB robots

 ## Requirements
 To make this application work you will need:
 - Visual Studio
 - .NET Core 3.1
+- Windows acting as your operating system
-- An ABB robot running EGM to act as your client
+- An ABB robot running EGM to serve as your client

-## How to run the application?
+## How to run this application?
-Open the project using Visual Studio by clicking on the [WPFProject.sln](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/WPFProject.sln) executable.
-Click on the play button on Visual Studio to run the application.
+Open this project using Visual Studio by clicking on the [WPFProject.sln](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/WPFProject.sln) executable.
+Click on the play button on Visual Studio to execute the project.
+A desktop application should open on your computer.

 ## What files in this project are related to EGM?
-There are only two files in this project that should care about if you are learning about EGM:
+There are only two files in this project that you should care about if you want to learn more about EGM:
-- [MainWindow.xaml.cs](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/MainWindow.xaml.cs) This desktop application has only one window, and is in the C# file associated with this window that we run the EGM communication between our computer and the robot.
-This is the most important file as it contains the entire implementation made by for this project.
+- [MainWindow.xaml.cs](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/MainWindow.xaml.cs) This desktop application has only one interface, and is in the C# file associated with this interface (MainWindow.xaml) that we run the EGM communication between our computer and the ABB robot.
+This is the most important file as it contains the entire implementation made for this project.